2018 Milestone Credit Card Review – WalletHub Editors

 The Verdict: The problems that destroyed your credit standing and are now fueling your search for an unsecured credit card likely don’t represent milestones that you’d care to remember for too long.
-But the Milestone® Gold Mastercard® Credit Card is a bit different, as opening it could prove to be an important turning point in your credit comeback.
+But the Milestone® Gold Mastercard® Credit Card (Mid America Bank & Trust Company is a WalletHub partner) is a bit different, as opening it could prove to be an important turning point in your credit comeback.

 Bear in mind that this card is far from perfect.
 It charges an annual fee, and its 23.90% APR certainly isn’t cheap.
 But when you compare those terms to other unsecured cards targeted to people with bad credit, that’s where things get interesting.
 Such cards often charge expensive “application processing” and monthly fees in addition to annual fees and boast APRs north of 30% to boot.

 Milestone® Gold cardholders begin with a $300 credit limit that is effectively diminished to as little as $225 by a first-year annual fee of $35 to $75, the latter of which will rise to $99 beginning in the second year.
 A $300 balance paid down over the course of a year would generate $41 in interest, accruing at Milestone®’s 23.90% regular rate.
 In other words, your decision regarding this card ultimately comes down to how badly you need $225 to $265 in spending power and how quickly you’ll be able to repay your resulting balance.

 For more information about this offer, including how it stacks up against its stiffest competition, continue reading below.